-An assistantship also gives students the opportunity to develop their skills that are transferable to their professional career after graduation.
-And it helps fund your education!
+An assistantship also gives students the opportunity to develop their skills that are transferable to one's professional career after graduation.
+And it helps fund the student's education!

 While eligibility requirements, benefits and employment regulations vary between positions, non-resident doctoral and non-resident master's students employed in a graduate assistantship may also qualify to pay tuition at the in-state rate.